CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/BattlemapCombat.md

 |         Flight Speed         | 70 ft (Base), +20 ft (per RFX),+10 ft (per Athletics) |

 - If a creature has a negative in the governing attribute, remove the indicated distance instead.
 - If a creature has a negative in the governing skill, remove the indicated distance instead.
-- If movement will always be multiplication of 5 ft.
-Round down to the nearest multiple of 5 ft.
-For instance, if I have 16 ft of movement due to being at 80% of my speed due to medium weight, I would only move 15 ft total.
+This includes dice modifications such as from carry weight attribute governed skill modifications (i.e. light, medium, or heavy weight).

 ## Size